jo67893WHU/jo-mengling/content/post/prune-tree/index.md

 ---

-title: My prune tree bears fruit
+title: The pandemic and my prune tree
 subtitle:

 # Summary for listings and search engines
-summary: I planted this prune tree during the epidemic in 2019.
-The tree starts to bear fruit, the epidemic is still around.
+summary: My prune tree bears fruit.
+I planted this prune tree during the pandemic in 2019.
+The tree starts to bear fruit, the pandemic is still around.
+Maybe the pandemic will disappear when my coffee tree bear fruit.
+Or, maybe my coffee tree will actually bear fruit...

 # Link this post with a project
 projects: []